IamGrootie/React-Expenses-Tracker/README.md

 ### Dark Mode

-At the navbar we can change the theme mode of the website from light to dark.
+At the navbar there is a button that allows the users to switch between light or dark theme styling choices within the navigation bar.

 <p align="center">
   <img src="./imagesPresentation/darkMode.png" align="center"/>